BharaniKumar637/RANK-OF-A-MATRIX/README.md

 #Program to find the rank of a matrix.

-#Developed by: PRIYA DHARSHNI S
+#Developed by: BHARANI KUMAR J

-#RegisterNumber: 212224100045
+#RegisterNumber: 212224240024

 import numpy as np